jaredgrogan/bibliotech/README.md

 # Bibliotech AI
 BiblioTech AI is a cutting-edge AI research productivity platform that aids in research based on bibliographies.
 It leverages large language models orchestrated in an agent to provide RAG functionality across a user's bibliography.
+Unlock Generative AI for summarization, smart semantic search, and auto-citation.

 Features